daMustermann/rocm-wsl-ai/README.md

 ### 2️⃣ `2_install_comfyui.sh`

-This script installs ComfyUI, a powerful UI for Stable Diffusion:
+This script installs ComfyUI, a powerful UI for Stable Diffusion, along with ComfyUI Manager:

 - Activates the previously created virtual environment
 - Clones the ComfyUI repository
 - Installs all required Python dependencies
+- Installs ComfyUI Manager for easy extension and model management
 - Provides instructions for running ComfyUI

 ### 3️⃣ `3_start_comfyui.sh`